Listen To The Article

 When we think of protein, it is mainly animal sources that come to our mind.
 In fact, 70 percent of the protein consumed in most developed countries comes from meat and poultry.
-But there are plenty of plant sources that can offer this macronutrient as part of a balanced diet.
+But there are plenty of protein-packed plants that can offer this macronutrient as part of a balanced diet.

-While animal proteins, including fish and eggs, milk and meat are concentrated protein sources, they come loaded with many extras — mostly a result of factory farming — that we don’t really need.
+Animal proteins, including fish and eggs, milk and meat are concentrated protein sources.
+Notwithstanding, they come loaded with many extras — mostly a result of factory farming — that we don’t really need.
 Dietary cholesterol and fats are no longer thought to have as much of a direct relation to our blood cholesterol and lipid profile as previously believed.
-However, animal protein sources remain high in calories, and often undergo some amount of processing to reduce their fat content.
-Including plant proteins in our diet would not only add variety and many beneficial phytochemicals, but reduce processed food load as well.
+However, animal protein sources remain high in calories and often undergo some amount of processing to reduce their fat content.
+Including plant proteins in our diet would not only add variety and many beneficial phytochemicals but reduce processed food load as well.

 Here is a selection of the best plant protein sources that deserve to be a part of your diet — even if you are a meat-eater!

 The cannabis plant from which hemp seeds and hemp fiber are obtained is closely related to the plant that provides the narcotic drug hashish.
-But hemp seeds do not cause any drug-induced “high,” and can be safely used as a high quality raw food.
+But hemp seeds do not cause any drug-induced “high,” and you can safely use them as a high-quality raw food.
 It is one of the few plant sources of complete protein.
 Moreover, all of the essential amino acids come in the right ratio for maximum benefit.
-On top of that, hemp seeds come loaded with fiber and minerals such as iron, potassium and magnesium.
+On top of that, hemp seeds come loaded with fiber and minerals such as iron, potassium, and magnesium.
 It is an excellent source of vitamin E, too.

-Hemp seeds can be eaten raw, sprinkled on breakfast cereals and salads to derive the most benefits, or can be baked into breads and cakes.
+You can eat hemp seeds raw or sprinkle them on breakfast cereals and salads to enjoy their best benefits.
+In addition, you can bake them into breads and cakes.
 When soaked in water and ground, they yield hemp milk, a great alternative to dairy.

-The tiny seeds swell up on adding water to become a gelatinous mass that gives a pleasurable sensation to beverages and puddings.
+The tiny seeds swell up when you add water and they then become a gelatinous mass.
+This concoction gives a pleasurable sensation to beverages and puddings.